jasperpatterson/homebridge-abode-locks/README.md

 If you are new to Homebridge, please first read the Homebridge [documentation](https://github.com/homebridge/homebridge/wiki) and installation instructions first.

-If you have [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x) installed, you can intsall this plugin by going to the `Plugins` tab, searching for `homebridge-abode-locks`, and installing it.
+If you have [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x) installed, you can install this plugin by going to the `Plugins` tab, searching for `homebridge-abode-locks`, and installing it.

-If you prefer use command line, you can do so by running:
+If you prefer use the command line, you can do so by running:

 ```sh
 npm install -g homebridge-abode-locks